djrajdev/grokking-ds-wwc/README.md

 - **Monthly Data Viz Meetup** [link](https://www.meetup.com/SVDataVizMeetup/)

 ### Video walkthrough
 [Link](https://www.youtube.com/watch?v=7Dm8-cCNRHo).
-Some of the above topics may be covered in a different but related presentation as a Data Scientist at TIBCO Software.
+Some of the above topics may be covered in a different but related presentation I did as a Data Scientist at TIBCO Software.

 ### Speaker notes:
 #### Should I even solve it?